Software project engineer with extensive experience in satellite and instrument flight software development.

 Project Engineer, Ball Aerospace, Boulder CO, 2002-2018

 - OLI-2 and TIRS-2

-I am the software project engineer for the OLI-2 instrument and TIRS-2 cryocooler.
+I was the software project engineer for the OLI-2 instrument and TIRS-2 cryocooler.

 I was software and firmware IPT (Integrated Product Team) lead for the Stalker TTP (Transition to Production) project.
-I was responsible for on time delivery of software and firmware with appropriate doucmentation and testing.
-Additionally, I developed the user interface for the instrument suite in QML, incorporating naval, military and industry best practices in user interface design for the warfighter.
+I also developed the user interface for the instrument suite in QML, incorporating naval, military and industry best practices in user interface design for the warfighter.

 - High Accuracy Star Trackers

 I was responsible for a team of 3-6 software developers who maintain and enhance Star Tracker Flight Software for a variety of missions and customers.
 I managed budget, schedule, configuration and change tracking, and ensured that the software meets requirements.

 - Operational Land Imager (OLI), Landsat Data Continuity Mission

 After the initial delivery of OLI Flight Software to the customer, I was the sole software engineer for the remainder of the program.
 I maintained and updated flight software as well as the command and telemetry database for the OLI instrument.
 I was part of a team of Ball engineers who provided instrument training to operations personnel at Goddard Spaceflight Center, and who provided technical advice and support during mission rehearsals, launch, and a 3-month on-orbit checkout period.
 The OLI instrument performed flawlessly and is currently delivering awesome image data to the USGS LandSat program.